18F/18f.gsa.gov/_posts/2020-03-19-sixth-anniversary.md

 As a pilot, the benefits of eAPD are still being realized as the application is built out and eventually rolled out to all states and territories.
-Even at the pilot stage, though, state officers are already making better judgements about their investments because they’ve had first-hand experience developing software.
+Even at the pilot stage, though, state officers are already making better judgments about their investments because they’ve had first-hand experience developing software.
 This means CMCS is making more funding decisions which work with, rather than against, good practice to improve outcomes for states and the public.